DRB Class 41: DR Class 41 and DR Rekolok

 As part of the rebuild, IfS/DR mixer preheaters, pressure-compensating piston valves (Trofimoff valves) and new Stühren ash pans were installed.
 The wider outer firebox needed new front walls to the driver's cab, the front windows of which were equipped with demisting equipment.
 For the larger and heavier VMP 15-20 compounded mixer pump (Verbundmischpumpe) a new pump mount had to be built.
 This and the new mixer preheater apparatus required a different arrangement for the main air reservoir.
 The outside cylinders with a diameter of just 520 mm, originally designed for boiler pressures of 20 bar, were retained however.
 In the course of the rebuild, the brakes on the front carrying axle were removed.

 The 39E Reko boiler fitted to the engines is a combustion chamber boiler and can generate 15 tons of steam per hour, thanks to the improved ratio of radiative to tube heating area.
 This is considerably higher than, for example, the new DB boiler which generates only 13.3 tons of steam per hour.
 Fitted with this boiler, the engine was able to exceed the performance requirements that it originally had for the 20 bar boilers, in spite of its small cylinders.

 The engines rebuilt in this way are classified as Rekolokomotiven.
 Following their conversion, the DR gave all Class 41 locomotives the extra digit 1 under their 1970 renumbering scheme, so that e.g. number 41 122 became number 41 1122-5.
 In contrast to other classes, the Class 41 was not given a separate sub-class to distinguish Reko from non-Reko locomotives.

 Class 41 Rekoloks could be seen in regular train service until 1988.
 The second oil crisis in 1979/80, and its effect on the GDR's economy, granted quite a number of Class 41 engines a short return to operational duties.
 Even several locomotives earmarked for scrapping were refurbished and were given a new general inspection service.
 The Meiningen repair shed refurbished a total of 23 locomotives of this class between 1980 and 1983.
 But by the end of September 1984, Oebisfelde shed withdrew the 41s and transferred its locomotives to Güsten shed.
 Göschwitz station, a satellite of Saalfeld shed was the next to send its 41s to the storage sidings in November 1986, and at the beginning of May 1988, Staßfurt (Bw Güsten) parted company with the last Class 41 locomotive, 41 1231, in regular service in the DR.

 The Class 41 was the most versatile steam locomotive in the DR's engine fleet and hauled high-profile express and fast trains, as well as goods and passenger services.

 Number 41 1185 was a DR heritage locomotive, now in the ownership of the Nuremberg Transport Museum.

-As of 2009 the following are the only two operational locomotives remaining: